vicsnet/Insurance/ReadME.md

 Depeg happens when a stablecoin's value trades off the intended peg or threshold.
 For instance, if a coin that is pegged to $1 deviates and trades at $0.8, a depeg has occurred.

+Subscribers who are affected by a depeg event, and who actually sold their assets at the depeg price for a loss will be aligible for a claim.
+The value reinbursed is the difference in the normal price and the depegged price.
+For example,

 NEON GUARD DAO